solso/jor/README.md

 There is marginal benefits to use bulk insertion, it's mostly for convenience.

 Every document stored in JOR has an field called **´_id´** that is unique within a collection.
+Trying to insert a document with an `_id` that already exists will raise an exception.

-The `_id` must be an Integer.
-You can either explicitly define the `_id` of the document or leave if undefined and let the system assign one, will be auto-incremental.
+The `_id` must be a natural number (>=0), remember that you only need to define the field `_id` when dealing with collections that are not auto-incremental (the default case).

 By the way, field names cannot start with `'` or with `$`.
 These characters are reserved.